snaeem3/photo-tagging-app/README.md

   - Rendering JSX code using React
   - DOM manipulation
   - Event handling
-  - Countdown and Stopwatch Timer
+  - Accurate StopWatch implementation with `performance.now()` time stamps
   - Dynamic CSS classes
 - Canvas API to draw a box with specified coordinates and styles.
   - `beginPath`, `moveTo`, `lineTo`, `closePath`, `lineWidth`, `strokeStyle`, `fillStyle`, `fill`, and `stroke` to create the box.